 On April 1, 2018, the Company entered into an employment agreement (the "Goldfarb Employment Agreement") with Adrian G. Goldfarb, pursuant to which Mr. Goldfarb served as Chief Financial Officer of the Company through November 15, 2022 and subsequently, assumed a new role as Strategic Advisor to the CEO.
 During 2022, Mr. Goldfarb was paid an annual salary of \$220,000 and he was paid a bonus of \$50,000.
 In 2023, Mr. Goldfarb's annual salary was increased to \$226,600 and he was paid a bonus of \$31,000.
 The Goldfarb Employment Agreement had an initial term through March 31, 2019, subject to renewal for successive one-year terms unless either party gives the other notice of that party's election to not renew at least 60 days prior to the expiration of the then-current term.
-The Goldfarb Employment Agreement remains in effect through March 31, 2024 at which point the agreement will be terminated.
+The Goldfarb Employment Agreement was to terminate March 31, 2024 but on March 29, 2024, the Company extended the existing Goldfarb Employment Agreement until April 30, 2024.
 The Goldfarb Employment Agreement was approved by the Compensation Committee.